 I’ve been keeping an eye out for patents from Google, but I missed one, and the folks at Patently Apple reported on one from the start of the month:

 After reading that, I thought it was worth taking a closer look at the patent.
-The patent tells us that it focuses upon taking actions based on content found in images.
+The patent tells us that it focuses on taking actions based on content found in images.

 The patent is: